Courting progressives, Joe Biden shifts policy stances on free college and bankruptcy

 "Across the country, middle and working class families are being squeezed by debt," Biden wrote on Twitter.
 "This is a massive problem, and one that we need all of the best ideas to solve.
 That's why today, I'm adopting two plans from @BernieSanders and @ewarren to achieve this."

 The policy shifts come after Biden scored a string of victories and seeks to consolidate support from a progressive wing that has long been skeptical of his history of moderate positions.
-The reversal of his past position on bankruptcy echoes his u-turn on some tough-on-crime positions that he successfully fought for in 1994, but which voters have since turned against.
+The reversal of his position on bankruptcy echoes his U-turn on some tough-on-crime positions that he successfully fought for in 1994 but which voters have since turned against.

-The Vermont senator's prospects of winning the nomination have dimmed in the last two weeks.
-He has said in recent days he will press Biden on numerous issues at the debate, including how to address the issues that liberal voters in the Democratic Party care about if he becomes president.
+Sanders' prospects of winning the nomination have dimmed in the last two weeks.
+He has said in recent days that he will press Biden on numerous issues at the debate, including how to address the issues that liberal Democratic voters care about if he becomes president.